pranathibinf/NEU_EXP/README.md

 Choice of Target: The model uses y1.
 Data Splitting: The dataset is divided into training, validation, and testing sets, with specific splits chosen to balance training data availability and model validation/testing accuracy.
 XGBoost Regression: Constructs a boosted decision tree model with careful selection and tuning of hyperparameters for optimal performance.

+## Data Splitting Strategy
+The dataset was divided into 70% training, 15% validation, and 15% testing splits.
+This allocation was chosen to provide a large enough training set for the complex model to learn effectively while ensuring ample and equal data for both validation and testing to robustly evaluate model performance.

 ## Hyperparameter Tuning
 The model's performance has been optimized through careful selection of hyperparameters in the XGBoost algorithm.
 Here's an overview of the chosen parameters and the rationale behind each choice: